Openscapes/2021-noaa-nmfs/README.md

 - **Times: 11-12:30pm PST**
 - **September 17, October 1, 15 & 29**

-Agenda links below are only accessible to Cohort participants, as they are also an archive of our live google-docing.
+Agenda links below are only accessible to Cohort participants (TODO), as they are also an archive of our live google-docing.
 Please see <https://openscapes.org/series> to view blank versions of the agendas.

 Cohort Call Agendas          | Series Chapters |      Between Cohort Calls
 ------------------|----------------------|--------------------------------